flexera-public/policy_templates/compliance/azure/azure_untagged_resources/README.md

 This policy template checks for Azure resources missing the user-specified tags.
 An incident is raised containing the untagged resources, and the user has the option to tag them.

+NOTE: This policy is a general policy with only general functionality for finding and repairing broken tags on Azure resources.
+The [Azure Untagged Virtual Machines](https://github.com/flexera-public/policy_templates/tree/master/compliance/azure/azure_untagged_vms/) policy is recommended for use cases focused specifically on untagged virtual machines.

 ## Functional Details

 - The policy leverages the Azure API to retrieve a list of all resources in the Azure estate.